 Music at Central Community College is open to students of all majors wishing to continue their passion for music beyond high school.
-Available Opportunities include band, choir, private lessons, and other music classes, and the ability to transfer credit toward most degrees.
-Our music major academic transfer program provides an inexpensive alternative to a four-year institution, increasing one-on-one instruction without sacrificing quality.
+Available opportunities include band, choir, private lessons and other music classes.
 Generous scholarships are available in music regardless of major.

 The CCC Concert Band is designed to bring the campus and community together in a communal musical effort.
 Rehearsals are held on Tuesday evenings.
 Membership primarily is made up of people from throughout the Columbus area, but also includes CCC students.
 There are two on-campus performances each semester.
 Previous band experience is required.